substantial/choosy/README.md

 [Choosy official web site and video](http://choosy.substantial.com).

 Choosy is an app-agnostic interface to communicate with other apps installed on a device.
-Choosy also lets users select their favorite app the job at hand.
+Choosy also lets your users select their favorite app for the job at hand.

 With Choosy, you can write one line of code: